 The real joy comes when we modify others’ teachings to form our own path.
 A combination of guided and self learning plays a crucial role in this.
 As does solitude.

 3. Embracing Solitude

 Solitude is essential for reflection and learning.
-But it also conjures up a sense of dread.
+But it also frightens us.

 Solitude makes people uncertain.
-It is so despicable that a recent study showed that people would rather give themselves electric shocks than be alone with their thoughts for fifteen minutes.
+It’s so despicable that a recent study showed that people would rather give themselves electric shocks than be alone with their thoughts for fifteen minutes.